b-social/wiremock-wrapper/README.md

 ## Releasing

+Before anything else, make sure you're on the latest.

 After following the contributing steps, you can release changes using `lein release`.
 If you encounter any failures then individual steps can be performed following the flow in the `project.clj`'s `:release-tasks`.